-Pros: As mentioned above, E-mini futures can be traded almost 7 days a week.
+Pros: As mentioned above, E-mini futures can be traded almost seven days a week.
 Active traders will be delighted by this.
-Next, they also offer low margin rates and commission fees.
+Next, they also offer low-margin rates and commission fees.
 Finally, they are generally less volatile than certain securities.
 Overall, E-mini futures offer many positive attributes and diversity to a portfolio.
 However, it’s important to be informed before trading them.

 Cons: Volatility is as much a pro as a con.
 Who remembers the price of oil in April 2020?
 It dipped below $0!
 Look at it two years later.
 It isn’t far from its all-time high set during the 2008 financial crisis at $140.
 The second con is its limited range.
 Only a handful of investments are available.

-To make things clearer, let’s take a look at a hypothetical example on E-mini futures contracts.
+To clarify things, let’s look at a hypothetical example of E-mini futures contracts.
 Remember which contract is the most actively traded on the market?
-We will take the value of the S&P index at the time of writing of this article.
+We will take the value of the S&P index at the time of writing this article.
 It is at 3900.
 The contract is set at $50 times the value of the index.
 That is the multiplier.

 Suppose the investor sets a stop loss is set at 3850.
 The potential loss is $50*(3900-3850), which is $2500 plus any margin costs.
 The investor expects the S&P to reach 3950 in the next trading sessions.

 They then add a limit order to sell when it reaches 3950.
 The potential profit becomes $50*(3950-3900), which amounts to $2500 plus any margin fees.

-Margin calls can be an important factor for futures.
+Margin calls can be an important factor in the future.
 In the example above, we used the S&P index.
 It isn’t very volatile in comparison to commodities.
-They can experience much greater volatility, which can affect the outcome of the futures.
+However, they can experience much greater volatility, affecting the future outcome.
 Pay close attention.